EDUCATION & AWARENESS

-Our staff is active in our local communities and schools with a goal to promote and support recycling programs, education and awareness for all ages.
+Our staff is active in the local communities with a goal to promote and support recycling programs, education, and awareness for all ages.
 We participate in and sponsor several activities, events, and contests throughout the year.
 Our hope is that residents find these activities enjoyable as well as educational and can learn the importance of reducing, reusing, and recycling.

-Our Awareness Booths are set up at School Expos’, Health Fairs and the County Fairs.
-Free program brochures, booklets, pencils, stickers, car litterbags, student activity books and other promotional items are available at our booths.
-Educational presentations, activity sheets and coloring contests are just some of the ways our staff interacts with the visitors to our booth.
-Local businesses are able to partner with us and sponsor booth contests by donated activity supplies, gift cards, t-shirts and other prizes.
+Awareness Booths can be set up at events such as School Expos’, Farmers Markets, and County Fairs.
+Free program brochures, car litterbags, coloring books, and other promotional items are available at our booths.
+Educational presentations, activity sheets, and coloring contests are just some of the ways our staff interacts with the visitors to our booth.
+Local businesses are able to partner with us and sponsor contests by donated activity supplies, gift cards, t-shirts, and other prizes.

 Outdoor Land Lab

-A program sponsored each spring by the Jefferson County Soil & Water Office.
-Fifth grade students from Jefferson County meet to learn about the environment.
+Program sponsored each spring by the Jefferson County Soil & Water Conservation District.
+5th grade students from Jefferson County meet to learn about the environment.
 Our focus is on Solid Waste, Litter & Waste, and Reduce, Reuse, & Recycle activities.
 Our goal is to make students, teachers and parents more environmentally conscious citizens and involve 5th grade students with hands on projects pertaining to the environment.

 Trashy Art Contest

-Each year students create outstanding art and fashion through recycled items.
-These contests help the students realize that not everything needs to go into the trash and helps everyone to celebrate Earth Day.
+Students create outstanding art and fashion through recycled items.
 The Annual contest is open to all Jefferson and Belmont County students in grades K-12.
 Participants complete their projects using only materials from home that would otherwise be disposed of or recycled.